 - To get the leads that comment on your LinkedIn posts into your CRM.
 Recommended tool = Waalaxy.

 - To get your followers on Instagram; Suggested tool (not tested by our teams) = Botser.

-In this article you found out what Growth Marketing is exactly, but also what are the process and resources to implement it, and finally, you know 12 tools to get started depending on your goals and needs.
-But since we’re not sure we’ve said everything, here’s a Faq, which I hope will answer your last questions 😉
+In this article you found out what is Growth Marketing, but also what are the process and resources to implement it, and finally, you know 12 tools to get started depending on your goals and needs.
+But since we’re not sure we’ve said everything, here’s a Faq, which I hope will answer your last questions. 😉

 The manager, or “head of Growth” He leads the teams.
 Generally, he is the link between the Growth team, the marketing team and the developers.
 He can also have the role of Scrum Master, i.e. Project Manager.

 Yes, there are more and more digital marketing agencies specializing in growth: Ladder.io, Tuffgrowth, Growth Shop, We Scale Startups…